-SHESC requires all students to maintain an Overall GPA of 3.2 each semester, the Graduate College requires all students (M.A. and PhD) to maintain a 3.0 GPA each semester to be in good academic standing.
+SHESC requires that all students maintain an overall GPA of 3.2 each semester.
+The Graduate College requires all graduate students (M.A. and PhD) to maintain a 3.0 GPA each semester in order to be in good academic standing.
 Graduate students who do not meet these GPA requirements will go on academic probation.

 At the end of each semester, the Graduate Student Advisor will conduct a review of graduate student GPAs.
 The purpose of this review is to identify students who do not meet the minimum GPA requirements set forth by SHESC and the Graduate College.
-Students will receive an academic probation letter if their Overall GPA falls below 3.2 or if their iPOS GPA and Cumulative ASU GPA fall below the minimum requirements.
+Students will receive an academic probation letter if their overall GPA falls below 3.2 or if their iPOS GPA and Cumulative ASU GPA fall below the minimum requirements.

-iPOS GPA is calculated on all courses that appear on your approved iPOS.
-Cumulative ASU GPA represents all courses completed at ASU. and the Overall Graduate GPA is based on all courses numbered 500 or higher that appear on the transcript after admission to a graduate program or graduate non-degree.
-This includes shared coursework if in an approved accelerated bachelor's/master's program.
+- iPOS GPA is calculated from all courses that appear on your approved iPOS - Cumulative ASU GPA represents all courses completed at ASU - Overall graduate GPA is based on all courses numbered 500 or higher that appear on a student's transcript after admission to a graduate program or graduate non-degree.
+This includes shared coursework if the student is in an approved accelerated bachelor's/master's program.

-Academic probation that extends beyond two semesters will result in a recommendation to The College for termination from the graduate program.
+Academic probation which extends beyond two semesters will result in a recommendation for termination from the graduate program.

-Students with an approved iPOS can verify their GPAs in the "My Programs" section of MyASU.
+Students with an approved iPOS can verify their GPAs in the "My Programs" section of their MyASU.